edthomas93/CV/README.md

 </div>

-I am a recent graduate from an intensive programming bootcamp at Makers, where there is a focus on TDD, OOP and Agile processes.
-I took the leap to become a developer as I had found a real interest in software after a couple of friends and I began developing an app to help vegetarians find food around London.
-In doing this I had a taste of the challenges developers face and am keen to develop my problem solving skills in a creative way to build commericailly used applications.
+I am a recent graduate from an intensive programming bootcamp at Makers Academy in London, where there is a focus on test driven development, object oriented programming and agile processes.
+I took the leap to become a developer as I had found a real interest in software after a couple of friends and I began developing an app to help vegetarians find food easily around London.
+In doing this I had got a taste for the challenges developers face and am keen to develop my problem solving skills in a creative way to build commercially used applications.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used |